byterubpay/byterub-site/_i18n/zh-tw/resources/user-guides/Offline_Backup.md

 - Copy the ByteRub binaries to a RAM disk (/dev/shm in Linux, Windows bootable ISOs normally have a Z: drive or something)

 - Don't run the ByteRub daemon.
-Instead, using the command line, use monero-wallet-cli to create a new ByteRub @account
+Instead, using the command line, use byterub-wallet-cli to create a new ByteRub @account

 - When prompted for a name, give it any name, it doesn't really matter